Skip to main content

 Polenta cake with Peach compote

-Hello Lovelies, I have a new favorite cake for the summer: polenta cake with peach compote.
+Hello lovelies, I have a new favorite cake for the summer: polenta cake with peach compote.
 If you've never baked a cake with polenta or semolina, then you definitely have to try it soon.
 The cake also contains olive oil, which sounds special at first, but that goes perfectly with this Mediterranean cake.
-And to top it off, the cake is served with caramelized Demeter peaches from my Migros *, for which I created the recipe.
+And to top it off, the cake is served with caramelized Demeter peaches from my Migros*, for which I created the recipe.

 Demeter peaches & stone fruit